yamhiroto/Hackathon-X-Carrefour-2020/README.md

 ### Context
-This Hackathon has been organised by the French Retailer Carrefour and Ecole Polytechnique, which is an institution from IP-Paris
+This Hackathon has been organised by the French Retailer Carrefour and Ecole Polytechnique, which is an institution from IP-Paris/
 Contestants were students from different schools, following a data-oriented program.
 Details about IP-Paris available [here](https://www.ip-paris.fr/en/home-en/ "here")